 - Confirm all the ways you acquire email addresses (both online and offline).
 For example, review your opt-in process.
 If you’re using single opt-in we may suggest moving over to double opt-in (WordFly’s Subscribe feature provides double opt-in).
 Double opt-in requires a confirmation from the subscriber.
 If a spam trap address is submitted, it is impossible for the confirmation to be confirmed and thus keeps that address off your list.

 - Remove unknown soft bounce addresses from your lists and conduct a re-engagement campaign.
-After the campaign, remove inactives from lists.
+After the campaign, remove any addresses that did not open or click the email from yout lists.

 - In cases of very poor reputation, use segmentation to only send to engaged subscribers for 2-4 weeks